The journey of a jailhouse lawyer

 Hi, my name is Calvin, and I’m on a mission to help people in prison gain access to the courts.

 I spent 28 and a half years in Louisiana prisons, wrongfully convicted of a crime I didn’t commit.
 At 19, I found myself in jail facing the death penalty.
-With no outside help coming, I began studying law in an effort to help myself.
-It was a daunting task—I had only a ninth-grade education and limited access to legal materials—but over time, I learned how to use my voice: first for myself, then for others.
+With no outside help coming, I began studying the law in an effort to help myself.
+It was a daunting task—I had only a ninth-grade education and limited access to legal materials—but over time, I learned how to wield it: first for myself, then for others.

 During my time at the Louisiana State Penitentiary, also known as Angola, I spent two decades serving as a jailhouse lawyer.
 In this role, I helped incarcerated individuals gain access to the courts and taught a law class to empower others.